 Ok so there’s only really three things you need to nail an at home outfit shot – a camera/phone, tripod and remote/timer.

 Camera/phone – Personally, when I’m shooting at home I like to use my camera.
-I find the photos are much higher quality and I get a nice blur effect with the background that just adds to the aesthetic and makes outfit photos shot at home look better.
-If you don’t have a camera, a phone is fine but I would advise trying to shoot using the camera on the back if your phone.
+I find the photos are much higher quality and I get a nice blur effect with the background.
+It really adds to the aesthetic and makes outfit photos shot at home look better.
+If you don’t have a camera, a phone is fine.
+I would advise trying to shoot using the camera on the back if your phone.
 Front facing cameras tend to be of a lower quality, so it’s better if you can put your phone on timer and us the back camera for your photos.

-Remote/timer – If you are shooting on a camera, you may be able to use your phone to focus and take the shot, if not you can find some universal camera remotes on Amazon that aren’t too expensive.
+Remote/timer – If you are shooting on a camera, you may be able to use your phone to focus and take the shot.
+Otherwise you can find some universal camera remotes on Amazon that aren’t too expensive.
 If you are shooting on your phone, set it up with a three (or 10) second timer so you have time to get in position before the photo is taken.

 These are probably the trickiest to get right at home.
-Get the wrong angle and you’ll end up looking like a Sim on the starter page, or you’ll make yourself look far shorter than you really are.
-For full length photos at home I like to pose by my clothing rail and mirror.
-I feel like this corner of my room give enough ‘style’ context to stop the photos from looking awkward and with my camera on my tripod I can take the photos from far enough away that I don’t end up with weird proportions.
+Get the wrong angle and you’ll end up looking like a Sim on the starter page, or make yourself look far shorter than you really are.
+For full length photos at home I like to try different poses.
+Sitting down can be a great way to get your whole outfit in shot in a way that feels natural.

-If you’re going to attempt full length photos at home, I would stand in a corner to bring focus to your outfit, or if you have enough space, next to a cabinet that you can gently lean against.
+If you’re going to attempt full length photos at home, I would stand or sit in a corner to bring focus to your outfit.
+If you have enough space you could lean against a cabinet.
 This will make your photos feel less awkward.
 You can also opt for the classic mirror selfie, these go down really well on Instagram and often feel more ‘real’ and relatable to an audience.

 Personally, I find these the most flattering photos to take at home and once you’ve got the angles right they look great.
 Experiment with shooting from different angles – whether that’s from low down to emphasis the fit of a pair of jeans or more of a bird’s-eye view to bring focus to your accessories and shoes.